 How long does Honda Odyssey water pump last?

-- Driving Conditions: Frequent stop-and-go traffic, extreme temperatures, or towing heavy loads can put additional strain on the water pump.
+- Driving Conditions: Frequent towing, hauling heavy loads, or driving in hot climates can put additional strain on the water pump and shorten its lifespan.

 How do I know if my car water pump needs replacing?